ansys/pyaedt-examples/examples/02-aedt_general/components/index.rst

 3D Components
 ~~~~~~~~~~~~~

-These examples use PyAEDT to show some 3D Component capabilities of AEDT
+These examples use PyAEDT to show some 3D Component capabilities

 .. nbgallery::